Three phases. Start wherever you are.

 Handle strong emotions with care

 People may cry, get angry, or feel scared.
-This is appropriate — it means they feel safe enough to be honest.
+This is appropriate.
+It means they feel safe enough to be honest.
 Don't try to fix it.
 Acknowledge it, let a moment of silence hold it, and move on.

 Watch for the helpers